 A

-The causes of epiphora are broadly divided into “lacrimal passage obstruction (normal secretion but inability to drain)” and “hypersecretion of tears (increased tears due to stimulation).”
+The causes of epiphora are broadly divided into “lacrimal passage obstruction (normal tear production but impaired drainage)” and “lacrimal hypersecretion (increased tearing due to irritation).”
 Lacrimal duct obstruction is the most common cause, but reflex epiphora due to dry eye, conjunctivitis, and keratitis can also cause tearing.
-Differential diagnosis is made by evaluating tear secretion with BUT measurement and Schirmer test, and checking for passage obstruction with lacrimal irrigation.
+Differentiation is made by evaluating tear secretion with BUT measurement and Schirmer test, and checking for passage obstruction with lacrimal irrigation.

 A

-It has been covered by insurance since 2018.
-Lacrimal endoscopy allows direct observation of the obstruction site and is useful for diagnosing the degree of fibrosis, mucosal inflammation, and intralacrimal tumors.
-It is particularly helpful for detailed classification of obstruction sites that are difficult to estimate with irrigation tests (e.g., distinguishing between common canalicular obstruction and nasolacrimal duct obstruction, and differentiating between lacrimal sac-nasolacrimal duct junction obstruction and lower membranous nasolacrimal duct obstruction).
+It was covered by insurance in 2018.
+Dacryoendoscopy allows direct visualization of the obstruction site and is useful for diagnosing the degree of fibrosis, mucosal inflammation, and intralacrimal tumors.
+It is particularly helpful for detailed classification of obstruction sites that are difficult to estimate with irrigation tests (e.g., differentiating common canalicular obstruction from nasolacrimal duct obstruction, and distinguishing between lacrimal sac-nasolacrimal duct junction obstruction and lower membranous nasolacrimal duct obstruction).

 Under topical anesthesia, the punctum is incised and dilated using a punctal dilator or sharp blade.
 A punctal plug is placed for 2–4 weeks and then removed; if reocclusion occurs, a silicone tube is placed in the canaliculus for 1–2 months and then removed.

-Gradual punctal dilation (from thin to thick) followed by lacrimal tube placement can prevent reocclusion.
-The indwelling period is 1–7 months, and the success rate 3–12 months after tube removal is reported to be 81.8–100% 1).
+Gradual punctal dilation (from small to large) followed by lacrimal tube placement can prevent reocclusion.
+The indwelling period is 1–7 months, and the success rate 3–12 months after tube removal is reported to be 81.8–100%1).

-After performing intralacrimal anesthesia with 4% lidocaine hydrochloride solution, the canaliculus is sufficiently dilated with a punctal dilator.
-A nunchaku-type or catheter-type silicone tube is carefully inserted from the punctum while confirming the sensation of the obstruction site, and removed after 1–2 months of indwelling.
+After intralacrimal anesthesia with 4% lidocaine hydrochloride solution, the canaliculus is sufficiently dilated with a punctal dilator.
+A bicanalicular or catheter-type silicone tube is carefully inserted from the punctum while feeling the resistance at the obstruction site, left in place for 1–2 months, and then removed.

-DEP: The lacrimal endoscope probe itself is used as a bougie.
+DEP: The dacryoendoscope probe itself is used as a bougie.

 SEP: A Teflon lacrimal sheath is attached as an outer tube, and the tip of the sheath is used to perforate the obstruction.
 Perforation can be performed while observing the lumen.

-The tube indwelling period is 2 to 10 months.
-The patency rate at 878 days postoperatively by the Kaplan-Meier method is reported to be 94%1).
+The tube is left in place for 2 to 10 months.
+The patency rate by Kaplan-Meier method at 878 days postoperatively is reported to be 94% 1).

 The difficulty level is significantly higher.
-If perforation is difficult with DEP/SEP, a thin metal bougie is used to attempt perforation1).
-If neither the upper nor lower canaliculus can be opened, CDCR (conjunctivodacryocystorhinostomy) is considered.
+If perforation is difficult with DEP/SEP, a thin metal bougie may be used to attempt perforation 1).
+If both the upper and lower canaliculi cannot be opened, CDCR (conjunctivodacryocystorhinostomy) is considered.

-Jones tube: 87% of patients experience benefit, but lifelong indwelling is required (use is restricted as it is not approved domestically).
+Jones tube: 87% of patients experience benefit, but lifelong placement is required (use is restricted as it is not approved domestically).

 Conjunctival pedicle flap CDCR: Success rate 75%.
-Abduction disorder has been reported.
+Abduction impairment has been reported.

-The obstruction is perforated with DEP or SEP, and a tube is inserted using SGI (sheath-guided intubation) or G-SGI1).
+The obstruction is perforated using DEP or SEP, and a tube is inserted via SGI (sheath-guided intubation) or G-SGI 1).

 SGI: The sheath is placed in the lacrimal passage, the tube is connected inside the sheath, and then the sheath is pulled out from the nasal cavity to guide the tube into the nasal cavity.